craigerl/ygate/README.md

 ## Install

-Copy [ygate.py](https://raw.githubusercontent.com/craigerl/ygate/master/ygate.py) to your system, Raspberry Pi OS Buster, or any Linux system with Python3.
+Download [ygate.py](https://raw.githubusercontent.com/craigerl/ygate/master/ygate.py) to your system, Raspberry Pi OS Buster, or any Linux system with Python3.

 Make the file executable, run the command: